bobbingwide/genesis-a2z/readme.txt

 == Change Log ==
+= 2.1.0 =
+* Fixed: Don't call add_theme_support('html5') anymore #28
+* Changed: Add page_blog.php template - not quite sure why though
+* Changed: PHPUnit test with PHPUnit 8 / 9
+* Changed: Add support for Columns to the List block
+* Changed: Update test for PHP 8 with PHPUnit 9.
+Check that genesis-a2z is the active child theme.
+* Changed: Add support for Columns.
+Add support for wide and full-wide
+* Changed: Add support for Columns to the List block
+* Changed: Various improvements: issue #25, issue #27
+* Changed: Issue #24 - remove word-wrap: break-word from .site-container
+* Changed: Issue #24 - add overflow: auto to .entry-content pre
+* Changed: Issue #20 - filter 'Wordpress' to force the lower case p to avoid changing the short description of capital_P_dangit
+* Changed: Issue #14 - set list-style-type for .bw_list items in widgets to none
+* Changed: Issue #14 - try not using list-style-type for list items and see what happens
+* Changed: Issue #19 - Use a full colour palette which includes the 11 default colours, plus Vivid Purple, White and the Link and Accent colours set by the user in the Customizer
+* Changed: Issues #8 - improve header styling on iPad landscape
+* Tested: With WordPress 6.0 and WordPress Multi Site

 = 2.0.0 =
 * Changed: Eliminate CHILD_THEME_* constants.
 Update to Genesis 3.1.2,[github bobbingwide genesis-a2z issues 15]
 * Changed: Update screenshot to show the header and Home page for blocks.wp-a2z.org